pivotal-cf/docs-phd-ds/data_service.md

 2. Select your Pivotal HD Cluster service.

-3. Select space where the application you want to bind is deployed.
+3. Select the space where the application you want to bind is deployed.

 	A list of deployed applications and services displays.